 remBinsPass1 = ( ( 1 << ( log2TbWidth + log2TbHeight ) ) * 7 ) >> 2,

 and the coding of each coefficient level may yield up to 4 context-coded bins, which are sig_coeff_flag, abs_level_gt1_flag, par_level_flag, and abs_level_gt3_flag.
 When a coefficient level coded with context-coded bins is greater than 3, its remaining level above 3 is bypass-coded via a sysntax element abs_remainder.
-If there are still coefficinents left after the total of context-coded bins generated has reached the initial value of remBinsPass1, the coefficient levels are then bypass-coded via a syntax element dec_abs_level.
+If there are still coefficinents left after the total number of context-coded bins generated has reached the initial value of remBinsPass1, the coefficient levels are then bypass-coded via a syntax element dec_abs_level.
 For any non-zero coefficient level, a syntax element coeff_sign_flag is always coded in the bypass mode.

 For the TSRC mode, the initial value of RemCcbs for each residual bloack is derived as follows: